Sunday, January 27, 2013

 I once observed a Golden Retriever who loved to shadow chase in the shallow waters of the lake where his family lived.
 He would spend hours pacing back and forth chasing light shadows.
 It seemed funny at first and everyone joked about his 'fishing', but he developed a serious yeast infection on his paws from his hours of being in the water.
 His family tried to no avail to interrupt this behavior but he was almost mesmerized, unable to come out of what they described as a 'trance'.
 At first glance the owners primary concern was treating the yeast infection, but truth be told, they needed to address the shadow chasing to keep him out of the water.
 He was evaluated and placed on medication to control the compulsive behavior which kept him out of the water and allowed the infection to resolve.

-If your puppy or dog is exhibiting a repetitive behavior pattern that you are not able to interrupt or redirect, it is advisable to consult with your Veterinarian.
-There is research linking some repetitive behaviors to seizure disorders in dogs.
-There are also dogs that have Obsessive Compulsive Disorders.
-These conditions need to be diagnosed and treated by a Veterinarian and Certified Behaviorist.
+If your puppy or dog is exhibiting a repetitive behavior pattern that you are not able to interrupt or redirect, it is advisable to consult with your Veterinarian and/or Certified Behavior Consultant.
+Dogs can suffer from OCD, a full assessment is warranted to make a diagnosis.

 Lets not be entertained at the expense of our dogs physical or mental health.